 What does it take to get students college and career ready?
 Milwaukee Public Schools is finding that preparing kids for their next steps involves more than just classroom instruction – in some cases, students need hands-on experience in the work world.
-That’s something MPS is working to provide for students as they grow an in-house Youth Apprenticeship Program.
+That’s something MPS is working to provide for students as it grows an in-house Youth Apprenticeship Program.
 More from WUWM.

 Thinking about a career but not sure if it’s right for you?
 Try a youth apprenticeship!

 Spend half your day in school and half your day at a job.
 Get paid for working – about 15 hours a week – while you train for a career!

 What do I need?

 Have at least a 2.0 GPA, a 90% attendance rate, and be ready to work.

 Juniors and seniors can be youth apprentices.
 Apply in your sophomore or junior year.

 What kind of job will I have?

 Youth apprenticeships are available in many Milwaukee businesses!
 You’ll be matched to a career that interests you.
 Fields include the following: